kannibalox/rtorrent-docs/docs/include-cmd-items.rst

         respectively.
 If :term:`event.download.finished` has not triggered yet, :term:`d.timestamp.finished` will return 0.

+    d.timestamp.last_active
+    d.timestamp.last_active.set

+        *New in jesec/rtorrent version 0.9.8r14 only*

+        "Activity" here means "last time any peer was connected", consistent with the definition of ``d.timestamp.last_active``
+        in pyrocore.

+        Some caveats: the date would only be recorded when the last peer disconnects naturally.
+So if the user manually stopped the torrent, or stop the rTorrent when the torrent is still active, the timestamp would not be recorded.
+This is because when the torrent closes (or download object destructs), pending events are destroyed as well.
+Additionally, users have to check if the torrent is currently active by themselves, so rTorrent does not have to frequently write current time to the session.

     d.tracker.insert

         .. code-block:: ini

             d.tracker.insert = ‹hash›, value ‹group›, string ‹url› ≫ 0

         Inserts a tracker into a tracker group.
 A tracker group can be numbered from 0-32, and consists of multiple URLs.

     d.tracker.send_scrape